Swarovski EL 8.5x42 Swarovision review

 Handling is excellent, these binos fit perfectly in my hands, with good balance, and the texture of the rubber is good and feels durable.

-The tripod adapter is really special, I will try to post something on youtube soon, you have to see it in a movie how clever designed it is.
+The tripod adapter is really special and cleverly designed.
 The adapter is short and very close to the bottom of the body and allows you to handle the glass handheld even with the adapter on.
 It should work on many other roofs, too.
 As my tripod has an easy leveling feature this is my favourite adapter system as it is so compact.
 On most tripods the leveling feature of the SLC adapter type would be more convenient though, but that adapter is bulky and needs to be detached for handheld use.

 I admit I´m fond of good industrial design.
 This one is a real beauty.
 If it has not found its way into the Museum of Modern Art collection yet it probably will.